Charles A. Bongiorno, M.D, Medical Director

 Dr. Deal then went on to complete his Psychiatry residency at Vanderbilt University in Nashville, Tennessee, where he became the Chief Resident.
 Following his residency, Dr. Deal opened a private practice in Nashville in 1989.
 He was quickly approached by the State of Tennessee Department of Corrections to serve as a consultant to assist them with incarcerated individuals suffering from mental illness.
 He formed Correctional Psychiatric Consultants, Inc. and had the privilege to work with the Tennessee Legislature and Government on a team who designed and opened a 288-bed Psychiatric Specialty Prison in Nashville (Lois M. Deberry Special Needs Facility).

 Before leaving Nashville, Dr. Deal’s company provided contract psychiatric services to 14 prisons and over 17,000 inmates; a model still followed state-wide in Tennessee.
-Dr. Deal has been practicing psychiatry for over 28 years.
 He specializes in the treatment of general, adult and active military/veterans’ psychiatry.
 He has a specific focus using diagnostic assessments and patient treatment with psychotherapy and psychopharmacological medication management.
-In addition to his duties as Medical Director, Dr. Deal serves as Director of Military Services and exclusively champions our Military Resiliency Program for active and retired service members.
+Dr. Deal serves as Director of Military Services and exclusively champions our Military Resiliency Program for active duty service members.
 Dr. Deal is also certified to perform TMS.

 Bianca Harbison, MD